18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 > ML algorithms don't predict the future, but encode the past, perpetuating the biases in the data and more.

-The minority groups would be harm badly because the wrong predictions have minor consequences on the model's overall performance.
+The minority groups would be harmed badly because the wrong predictions have minor consequences on the model's overall performance.

 ### Interpretability